Indian contingent leaves Sri Lankan shores, Krunal Pandya remains in isolation

 The ODI series was delayed by five days and then the second T20 International, slated on Tuesday, had to be deferred by a day after Krunal tested positive, having shown symptoms on that day.

-Eight other players, who were deemed his close contact, were alos isolated and tested.
+Eight other players, who were deemed his close contact, were also isolated and tested.

 They were his younger brother Hardik, Shaw and Suryakumar, Manish Pandey, Deepak Chahar, Krishnappa Gowtham, Ishan Kishan and Yuzvendra Chahal.